Old Bridge, Hasankeyf: 19th-century travelers

 By the 19th century, European travelers were passing through the region more frequently, en route to Mesopotamia.
 While many of them traveled by road between Diyarbakır and Mosul through the Tur Abdin, a few ventured along the Tigris, often on rafts called kalaks, and passed by Hasankeyf.
 These visitors invariably noted the already-collapsed bridge for its impressive ruined piers, and regularly speculated on who had built it.

 Among the earliest of these travelers were three Prussian military officers based in Anatolia who were working on modernizing the Ottoman army in response to the campaigns of Muhammad Ali of Egypt: Captain Karl von Vincke, Major-General Friedrich Leopold Fischer and Captain Helmuth Graf von Moltke, later to serve as chief of general staff for the Prussian and German armies.
 On 15 April 1838 they set out from Diyarbakır on kalaks, bound for Cizre.
 Moltke's description of Hasankeyf includes this assessment: "But the most remarkable object is the remnants of a bridge which, in a vast arch spanning 80 to 100 feet, has crossed the Tigris.
 I do not know whether one can attribute such a bold construction to the old Armenian kings, the Greek emperors, or rather the caliph."
 Moltke's brief comment is somewhat ambiguous about the exact state of the bridge at the time of his visit.

 The British consul in Diyarbakır, John Taylor, visited Hasankeyf in October 1861.
 He forded the river and described this "noble bridge of three large and three smaller pointed arches" as "now in ruins".
 However, his comment that the piers "appear much older than the superstructure" suggests that there may have been some attempt to repair the bridge after its initial collapse.
 Taylor mentions the relief figures on the two central piers, which he interpreted as Parthian, and also notes the overall similarity with the Malabadi Bridge.

 By 1873 a report noted that the "only remaining arch" had fallen in 1869.
 As the smallest arch still remains standing, this probably referred to the collapse of one of the two arches flanking the main span.
 The artist Tristram James Ellis traveled down the Tigris on a raft from Diyarbakır in March 1880 and at "Hassan-Keyf" noted "some high towers standing in the river, with a minaret on one side, and huge precipices rising from the water just in front."
 He correctly identified these towers as "piers of a Saracenic pointed arch bridge, now ruined, which at one time carried the great Persian caravan road over the river".
-During a raft voyage down the Tigris in April 1909, Ely Banister Soane encountered "the great piers of a once colossal bridge ... that tower above and shadow the passer-by in his humble kalak".
+During a raft voyage down the Tigris in April 1909, Ely Bannister Soane encountered "the great piers of a once colossal bridge ... that tower above and shadow the passer-by in his humble kalak".
 Soane reported theories that the bridge was Roman or Venetian.